AntonioVispi/Fancy_Augmentation_for_Classification/README.md

 This work was done specifically for dermoscopic images.
 Images are from the ISIC dataset.

+**If you need the synthetic images developed in this work, or are interested in trained models, both GAN and classification, please write to my mail:** antoniovispi1@gmail.com

 # Getting started with GAN section